datawire/quark/docs/tutorials/rpc-basic/pythonServer.rst

 Let's start by creating a simple Hello World server using the compiled Hello service contract in Python.
 This server will be functionally equivalent to the cloud server you used at the beginning of this walkthrough.

+This walkthrough assumes that your server file is named pyserver.py but there is no requirement that you do so.
+Please substitute your file name for pyserver.py everywhere if you choose a different name.

 Note: If you don't want step-by-step guidance about how to create the server and just want to start from a completed server, there is a :ref:`link to the full Python server file <fullExamplePythonServer>` at the bottom of this page.

 .. _part1PythonServerImport: